Skip to content

 Roadmap

 Master Key has reached a relatively stable state.
 There are no immediate plans to introduce major breaking changes.
-The major effort remaining is to create additional keybinding presets for Emacs, Vim and Helix.
+The major effort remaining is to improve the Vim bindings and create additional keybinding presets for Emacs and Helix.

 Master Key follows in the footsteps of many other extensions: